 Specifically for glial tumors, the grade is determined by its features, as seen under a microscope, according to the following criteria:

 - Grade I is a separate group of tumors called juvenile pilocytic astrocytoma (JPA).
 The term juvenile does not refer to the age of the patient, but the type of cell.
 This is a noncancerous, slow-growing tumor that can often be cured with surgery.
-It is different from a low-grade astrocytoma or Grade II glioma, which are likely to recur (come back after treatment).
+It is different from a low-grade astrocytoma or Grade II glioma, which are likely to come back after treatment.

-- A grade II tumor does not have mitosis, vascular proliferation (blood vessels growing to the tumor), or necrosis (dead cells in the tumor), but shows increased cellularity (an abnormally large number of cells).
+- A grade II tumor does not have dead cells in the tumor, called necrosis, but shows an abnormally large number of cells, called hypercellular.

-- A grade III tumor is hypercellular and has mitosis but no vascular proliferation and no necrosis.
+- A grade III tumor is hypercellular and has cells that are actively dividing, called mitosis.
 It is often called anaplastic astrocytoma.

-- A grade IV tumor (glioblastoma, also called glioblastoma multiforme or GBM) has vascular proliferation and/or necrosis in addition to the factors common to grade II and III tumors.
+- A grade IV tumor is usually a glioblastoma, also called glioblastoma multiforme or GBM.
+Cells in the tumor are actively dividing, and it has blood vessel growth and areas of dead cells in addition to the factors common to grade II and III tumors.

 Age of patient.
-In adults, the age of the patient (as well as his or her level of functioning, called functional status, see below) when diagnosed is one of the best ways to predict a patient’s prognosis.
+In adults, the age of the patient and his or her level of functioning, called functional status (see below) when diagnosed is one of the best ways to predict a patient’s prognosis.
 In general, a younger adult has a better prognosis.

 Extent of tumor residual.
 Resection is surgery to remove a tumor, and residual refers to how much of the tumor remains in the body after surgery.
 Four classifications are used:

-- Gross total: The entire tumor was removed (microscopic cells may remain).
+- Gross total: The entire tumor was removed.
+However, microscopic cells may remain.

 - Subtotal: Large portions of the tumor were removed.